Sweet potato: United States

 Candied sweet potatoes are a side dish consisting mainly of sweet potatoes prepared with brown sugar, marshmallows, maple syrup, molasses, orange juice, marron glacé, or other sweet ingredients.
-It is often served in the US on Thanksgiving.
+It is often served in the United States on Thanksgiving.
 Sweet potato casserole is a side dish of mashed sweet potatoes in a casserole dish, topped with a brown sugar and pecan topping.

 The sweet potato became a favorite food item of the French and Spanish settlers, thus beginning a long history of cultivation in Louisiana.
 Sweet potatoes are recognized as the state vegetable of Alabama, Louisiana, and North Carolina.
 Sweet potato pie is also a traditional favorite dish in Southern U.S. cuisine.
 Another variation on the typical sweet potato pie is the Okinawan sweet potato haupia pie, which is made with purple sweet potatoes.